-Second, Table 6 shows that the number of extra livelihoods that can be created is substantial, but only substantial enough to provide a partial substitute for pastoralism .
+Second, Table 4.3 shows that the number of extra livelihoods that can be created is substantial, but only substantial enough to provide a partial substitute for pastoralism .
 Under the optimistic scenario that a family of 6 could viably live off 0.5 irrigated hectares, we estimate that further irrigation projects could absorb an extra 6.4–12.6 percent of the rural ASAL population in 2020, depending on cost assumptions.
 This varies across countries, being higher in Kenya and lower in Ethiopia, for example.
 However, it is unlikely that irrigation could really sustain this many households.
 Most rural ASAL households have more like 8 people (though 6 may be a valid estimate for a sedentary ex-pastoralist household in 10 years’ time).
 Moreover, while 0.5 hectares of irrigated land may be enough to keep a household out of poverty in a highland area with good soils and good market access, most ASAL areas have poor access to markets and extension services, and face significant soil fertility problems.
-So if 1 hectare is a more plausible requirement, then the number of jobs that can be viably created falls to an 3.2 percent and 6.1 percent of the 2020 rural population.
-Even this estimate may be too high given that many planned irrigation schemes are for plantations, such as sugar.
-If the employment intensity of these schemes is much lower than smallholder farms—given seasonal labor demands and the possibility of mechanized farming—then the estimates in Table 6 may also be on the upper side.
+So if 1 hectare is a more plausible requirement, then the number of jobs that can be viably created falls to between 3.2 percent and 6.1 percent of the 2020 rural population.
+Even this estimate may be too high given that many planned irrigation projects are for plantations, such as sugar.
+If the employment intensity of these projects is much lower than that of smallholder farms—given seasonal labor demands and the possibility of mechanized farming—then the estimates in Table 4.3 may also be on the upper side.
 So while irrigation can play a role in diversifying livelihoods, its capacity is likely to be limited by both biophysical and institutional factors.